 Who can complain

 Anyone who receives, asks for, or is affected by a social work service, can make a complaint.
-For example if you live near a residential home, run by the local authority, and the way it provides its services is disruptive to you, a complaint can be made.
+For example, if you live near a residential home run by the local council, and the way it provides its services is disruptive to you, you can make a complaint.

-You can make a complaint if you are worried about someone and what help you think they should be receiving.
-You can even make a complaint anonymously.
-If you make an anonymous complaint it may only be investigated by the local authority if you have enough information to allow the matter to be investigated.
+You can make a complaint if you're worried about someone because you don't think they are getting the help they need.
+You can make the complaint anonymously.
+If you make an anonymous complaint, it might only be investigated by the local council if you have provided enough information to allow it to identify the person and the problem.

 Right to make a complaint and confidentiality

-You may be worried about making a complaint if the local authority is involved with your family for legal reasons, for example, because someone has been at risk.
+You might be worried about making a complaint if the local council is involved with your family for legal reasons, for example because someone has been at risk.
 You can make a complaint and you can ask for it to be kept confidential.

-If you think your complaint has to be handled by someone who has important decisions to make about your family you can contact the complaints officer instead.
-You can get more advice about this from a Citizens Advice Bureau - where to get advice.
+If you think your complaint will be handled by someone who has important decisions to make about your family and you think they will judge your complaint unfairly you can contact the complaints officer instead.
+You can get more advice from a Citizens Advice Bureau.

 Complaining on behalf of someone else and advocacy

-You may want to complain about a service that is being provided to a relative or friend who is not able to complain themselves.
+You might want to complain about a service that is being provided to a relative or friend who can't complain themselves.
 You can still complain but you should get their consent to do so.
-If they can’t provide consent, because they are unable to make decisions for themselves, the complaint may still be able to be dealt with.
-A local authority can investigate the complaint but it may not be able to share the outcome because consent wasn’t provided in the first place.
-This ensures however that someone who might be in some kind of danger can still have the circumstances in the complaint investigated.
+If they can’t provide consent, because they can't make decisions for themselves, the complaint might still be able to be dealt with.
+A local council can investigate the complaint but it might not be able to share the outcome because consent wasn’t provided in the first place.
+This ensures, however, that someone who might be in some kind of danger can still have the circumstances in the complaint investigated.

-Your friend or relative may be able to make their complaint with the help of a trained advocate.
+Your friend or relative might be able to make their complaint with the help of a trained advocate.
 There are advocates all over Scotland.
-You can check if there is someone available locally to help from the Scottish Independent Advocacy Alliance website at www.siaa.org.uk.
+You can check if there's a local advocate on the Scottish Independent Advocacy Alliance website.

 You might find it helpful to get some advice about powers of attorney if your relative or friend's ability to take action themselves is deteriorating.
-You can get more advice about this from a Citizens Advice Bureau - where to get advice.
+You can get more advice from a Citizens Advice Bureau.
+Read more about managing affairs for someone else.

 Who to complain to and how to complain

-You might know immediately who to complain to because you have a leaflet or other contract explaining how to complain.
-Most local authorities, and agencies they pay to provide services, have to publish and provide you with information about how to complain.
-Most local authorities have a Complaints Department or Customer Services Department.
-The contact details should be clear on the website of the local authority.
-Care Information Scotland has a database to help you to find your local authority at www.careinfoscotland.scot.
+Most local councils and agencies they pay to provide services have to publish and provide you with information about how to complain.
+Most local councils have a complaints department or customer services department.
+The contact details should be clear on the council's website.
+You can find your local council on the Care Information Scotland website.

-The information provided about complaints should be available in a number of languages and in braille or on tape.
+The information provided about complaints should be available in several languages and in Braille or on tape.

-In some cases who to complain to may depend on what you are complaining about.
-This can be quite complicated if services are provided by staff from several agencies who work together.
-These are called integrated services (see below).
+In some cases, who to complain to might depend on what you're complaining about.
+This can be quite complicated to work out if services are provided by staff from several agencies that work together.
+These are called integrated services.

-If your complaint is straightforward, for example, a social worker was meant to call to see you and didn’t keep the appointment, most staff in the social work department can take a note of this complaint for you.
-You could also choose to use a standard form on the local authority website to make your complaint.
+If your complaint is straightforward - for example, a social worker was meant to meet you and didn’t keep the appointment - most staff in the social work department can take a note of this complaint for you.
+You can make your complaint in person, by phone, letter, email or by using a standard form on the local council website.

-You may be able to use a standard form on the website of the social provider to make your complaint if this is available.
+You might be able to make your complaint using a standard form on the website of the social care provider.
 Every social care provider has to be registered with the Care Inspectorate and as a registered service it must have a complaints process.

-If you are unclear about who to complain to, your local Citizens Advice Bureau can give you more help - where to get advice.
+If you're unclear about who to complain to, you can get more help from your local Citizens Advice Bureau.

-If you don’t have access to a computer to use an online form you can write to the service provider and you should provide the following details:
+If you don’t have access to a computer to use an online form you can write to the service provider.
+You should provide the following details:

 What can the complaint be about

-- services and actions not matching what the local authority website says it will do
+services and actions not matching what the local council website says it will do

-the matter you want to complain about is already being discussed at another legal body, for example, the Mental Health Tribunal or the Children's Panel.
+complain about an issue that’s already being discussed at another legal body, for example the Mental Health Tribunal or the Children's Panel.

 How is the complaint handled

-The SPSO has provided a model complaints handling procedure for all social work service providers.
-From 1 April 2017 this has to be used for all complaints made on or after this date.
+The SPSO has provided a model complaints handling procedure for local councils which includes all social work service providers.

-Time limit - You have 6 months to take a complaint to the local authority.
-The 6 months time limit starts to run from the point you became aware of the problem.
-In some cases this may be the date on which a decision was taken or you were informed about it.
-In other cases it may be the date that something started or stopped because of a decision taken earlier.
+Time limit: You have 6 months to take a complaint to the local council.
+The 6 months start to run from the point you became aware of the problem.
+In some cases, this might be the date on which a decision was taken or you were informed about it.
+In other cases, it might be the date that something started or stopped because of a decision taken earlier.

 Most staff can record a complaint that can be handled at the first stage.
 It might not be the person you speak to first who tries to deal with the problem.
 The main focus will be to try to resolve the complaint to your satisfaction.
 You should receive a communication about your complaint within 5 working days.
-If you are happy with the outcome the complaint is closed.
+If you're happy with the outcome, the complaint is closed.

-If you are not happy, or it is obvious that it is quite a complicated complaint, it can move to the next stage.
-For example if a member of social work staff failed to keep an appointment you might be happy if you get an apology and an offer of another appointment.
-However if the social worker has missed appointments several times and doesn’t have a good explanation then you might want to take your complaint on to the next stage.
+If you're not happy, or it is obvious that it is a complicated complaint, it can move to the next stage.
+For example, if a member of social work staff failed to keep an appointment, you might be happy if you get an apology and an offer of another appointment.
+However, if the social worker has missed appointments several times and doesn’t have a good explanation, you might want to take your complaint on to the next stage.

-If you are happy with the decision reached the complaint is closed.
-If you are not happy you can take your complaint on to the Scottish Public Services Ombudsman (SPSO).
+If you're happy with the decision reached, the complaint is closed.
+If you're not happy, you can take your complaint on to the Scottish Public Services Ombudsman (SPSO).

 Scottish Public Services Ombudsman

-There are independent professional advisers who can assess what decisions were taken and what professional judgements were made.
+Independent professional advisers can assess what decisions were taken and what professional judgements were made.
 These specialists can decide whether or not the professional judgement made by staff was reasonable in the circumstances of the case.

-If you want to complain about a care service registered with the Care Inspectorate you can complain directly to it.
-You are likely to be encouraged by the Care Inspectorate to make your complaint to the service provider instead as there might be a better chance of solving your complaint at the local level.
-For example, if you wanted to complain about the catering in a care home it might be easier for the manager of the home to investigate what is happening in its kitchen rather than asking the Care Inspectorate to do this before the manager has had a chance to investigate first.
+If you want to complain about a care service registered with the Care Inspectorate, you can complain directly to it.
+The Care Inspectorate is likely to encourage you to make your complaint to the service provider instead, as there might be a better chance of solving your complaint at the local level.
+For example, if you wanted to complain about the catering in a care home, it might be easier for the manager of the home to investigate what is happening in its kitchen first.

-However if you are worried about making a direct approach to the organisation that provided the services, you can ask the Care Inspectorate to investigate the complaint and it will let you know the outcome.
+However, if you're worried about making a direct approach to the organisation that provided the services, you can ask the Care Inspectorate to investigate the complaint, and it will let you know the outcome.